How to fill a bath

 Nicolas Minorsky, father of the PID controller

-By Dermot Tynan, about 1 year ago.
+By Dermot Tynan, almost 2 years ago.

 Nicolas Minorsky is a name that might not be well-known to most people, but his contributions to the field of control engineering are significant.
 He is credited with developing the proportional-integral-derivative (PID) controller, which has become a standard tool in the control of dynamic systems.
 In this blog post, we will take a closer look at the life and work of Nicolas Minorsky, and how his inventions have revolutionised the field of control engineering.